 - The timber is used to supply cheap furniture and flooring to companies like IKEA and Lumber Liquidators

 - The Amazon is the world's largest rainforest, storing 1/5 of the world's fresh water and producing 20% of the planet's oxygen

-Vermont Woods Studios is my attempt to raise awareness about the plight of the rainforest and to offer sustainable, Vermont made furniture as an alternative to illegal imports.
-At VWS we share our passion with customers and support non-profits dedicated to rainforest conservation.
-We also plant a tree for every furniture order we take (through the Nature Conservancy’s Plant a Billion Trees project).
+Vermont Woods Studios is my attempt to raise awareness about the plight of the rainforest and to offer sustainable, Vermont made furniture (like this Cherry Moon dining table) as an alternative to illegal imports.
+We plant a tree for every furniture order we take work.

 The Amazon is Disappearing: How Can We Help?